King Warns Continued Destruction, Killing In Gaza Will Make It Difficult To Return To Political Solution

-During their meeting in Brussels, King Abdullah and European Council President Charles Michel reiterated that the only way to resolve the Palestinian-Israeli conflict is the two-state solution.
+During their meeting in Brussels, the King and European Council President Charles Michel reiterated that the only way to resolve the Palestinian-Israeli conflict is the two-state solution, a Royal Court statement said.

-At the meeting, attended by His Royal Highness Crown Prince Al Hussein bin Abdullah II, discussion also covered ways to provide humanitarian support to Gaza and alleviate the suffering of children and those injured because of the war.
+At the meeting, attended by HRH Crown Prince Hussein, discussion also covered ways to provide humanitarian support to Gaza and alleviate the suffering of children and those injured because of the war.

-The two sides also stressed the need to abide by international humanitarian law and protect civilians.
+The two sides also stressed the need to abide by international humanitarian law and protect civilians, according to the statement.

 His Majesty called for ensuring the sustained delivery of aid, food, water, and fuel to the Strip.